dmd-program/dmd-100/projects/narrative/deliver_iterate.md

 # Deliver: Iterate

-Now that your first draft is done, and you will get peer feedback and
+Now that your first draft is finished, and you will get peer feedback and

 ## Reference Guidelines